 1. Eligibility requirements of citizenship through marriage

-You may be eligible to apply for citizenship through marriage if you:
+You are eligible to apply for citizenship through marriage if you:

 2. Can I apply for citizenship based on 3-year marriage to a U.S. citizen if I obtained green card not through marriage?

 Yes as long as you meet all the eligibility requirements listed above.
 As you may see, citizenship through marriage does not require applicants to gain their green card based on marriage.
 Therefore, no matter how you obtain your green card, you are qualified to apply for citizenship through marriage to a U.S. citizen if you meet all eligibility requirements listed above.

 3. How to apply for citizenship through marriage?

 In order to apply to the United States Citizenship and Immigration Services (USCIS) for citizenship, a green card holder must complete a Form N-400, Application for Naturalization.
 The filing fee for an application for citizenship is currently $640.
 Moreover, most applicants will need to pay $85 for biometrics services.

 Evidence that should accompany a Form N-400 includes a copy of the green card (whether conditional or permanent) and a copy of the marriage certificate.
 The date on the marriage certificate will help to prove that the couple has been married for the requisite amount of time.
 In addition, evidence to prove the couple has been living in marital union for at least 3 years and the U.S. citizen spouse has been a U.S. citizen for at least 3 years are also required.